 A beginning cook needs a good peeler.
 But what kind?
 There are swivel peelers and Y peelers.
 Both the swivel and the Y style will work; it's really just a matter of preference.
 But one small difference is that the swivel peeler works by pushing the blades away from you, while the Y peeler works by pulling it toward you.
 As a result, the swivel peeler is safer and perhaps a better fit for a beginner cook like this OXO Good Grips Swivel Peeler.

 04 of 07

 Sheet pans are like friends, money, and books—you can never have too many.
 And like your books, your money, and your friends, you mustn't be too particular about how your sheet pans look.
-They'll be shiny and immaculate when you get them, and you'll vow to keep them that way, and you'll scrub them ferociously for the first few times you use them.
+They'll be shiny and immaculate when you get them like this Vollrath Half-Size Sheet Pan, and you'll vow to keep them that way, and you'll scrub them ferociously for the first few times you use them.
 (And the 18" x 13" size is just right for most people's ovens, without being too big to actually fit in your sink.)
 But after a while, you'll start to appreciate the brown patina of cooked-on oil because it will remind you of everything you've cooked on that pan.
 Eventually, you might get new ones, but they'll be so shiny that you won't want to use them.
 You'll just keep on using the burnt, blackened ones, and that's when you'll have become a pro cook.Continue to 5 of 7 below.

 05 of 07